Jflick58/yaart/README.md

     asyncio.run(main())
 ```

-3. (Optional) If you want to modify your generated markdown resume, find it in the `Markdown` directory.
+3. (Optional) If you want to modify your generated markdown resume, find it in the generated `Markdown` directory.
 Once you would like to generate a PDF from it, run the following:

 ```python
 from md2pdf.core import md2pdf